PriyanshuSINHA1947/Smart-Traffic-Light/README.md

 •	Sensors and modules were interfaced with ESP32 using the Arduino IDE.
 •	Code written in C++ handles:
-  o	Real-time sensor polling.
+  -	Real-time sensor polling.
-  o	Signal prioritization.
+  -	Signal prioritization.
-  o Dynamic LED control.
+  - Dynamic LED control.
 •	The logic was structured to process inputs continuously and trigger appropriate outputs without manual intervention.

 **5. System Testing**